 Combined BS/MS in Dietetics

 In order to become a Registered Dietitian/Nutritionist (RD/RDN), a student must complete an ACEND-accredited program in education and supervised practice.
 After completing an ACEND-accredited Coordinated Program (CP), Future Education Model Graduate Programs (FG), Foreign or International Dietitian Education Program, or a Didactic Program in Dietetics (DPD) followed by a Dietetic Internship (DI) or Individualized Supervised Practice Program (ISPP) students that have earned verification are eligible to take the Registration Examination for Dietitians.
 After passing the Registration Examination for Dietitians, RD/RDNs may seek state licensure, if applicable.
 In order to become a Nutrition and Dietetics Technician, Registered (NDTR) students must complete an ACEND-accredited Dietetic Technician Program.
 Examination requirements for the RD/RDN and the NDTR are set by the Commission on Dietetic Registration (CDR).
+By 2024, individuals must have a Master level degree in order to take the Registration Examination for Dietitians.

 The Combined BS/MS in Dietetics (CDP) is replacing the 2-year Coordinated Program in Dietetics and will graduate the first class of students with their BS in Dietetics in May 2022 and their MS in Dietetics in May 2023.
-The first class of applicants to the CDP will apply to the program in February 2020.
+The first class of applicants to the CDP applied to the program in February 2020.
 The 2-year TCU Coordinated Program accepted applications in February 2019 for the last class of students to complete the 2-year program and earn a BS degree in May 2021.

 The CDP is a dual undergraduate and graduate level Coordinated Program in Dietetics accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 The TCU Department of Nutritional Sciences offers the CDP option which is a unique opportunity for students to complete the required didactic instruction (lecture and laboratory courses) and supervised practice experience hours necessary to meet the Core Knowledge and Competencies for the RD/RDN as mandated by the Accreditation Council for Education in Nutrition and Dietetic (ACEND) in five years (two years of prerequisite courses followed by three years of combined didactic courses and supervised practice experiences in the CDP).
 Curriculum is based on educational standards mandated by ACEND.
 Graduates receive verification and establish eligibility to write the Registration Examination for Dietitians.